An Instance of the Fingerpost: Synopsis

 A contrast portrayed in the novel is, on one hand, a philosophy based on ancient and medieval learning, and, on the other, the scientific method that was beginning to be applied in physics, chemistry and medicine.

-While much of the plot is laid in a concrete, historically accurate 17th Century background, the book has a considerable fantasy element - based on the assumption that in every generation Jesus Christ is born again, and in each incarnation is doomed to be martyred again and then again come back to life, and soon disappear - to be reborn again in the next generation.
-In the 17th Century depicted in the book, Jesus is reincarnated as a woman; this character has an important role in the plot from the start, but only gradually is the reader made aware of her being the reincarnated Jesus.
+There is also a fantasy element in novel, with reference to a heretical sect believing that Jesus Christ is in every generation reborn and undergoes martyrdom again, with the suggestion that one of the book's female characters was the 17th century incarnation of Jesus.

-The title
+Title

 The four parts of the novel are preceded by Epigraphs taken from Francis Bacon's Novum Organum.
 The first three quotations describe three of Bacon's four Idols of the mind.
 The fourth quotation is the source of the title.
 The quotation is much abbreviated, with no ellipses showing the omissions.
-The full text (using a slightly different translation to the book) is as follows:
+The full text (using a slightly different translation of the book) is as follows: